A mathematical theory of imperfect communication: Energy efficiency considerations in multi-level coding: Development

-The findings for a two-level system can easily be extended to an arbitrary number of levels by considering multiple levels as one.
+The findings for a two-level system can easily be extended to an arbitrary number of levels using an inductive argument.
 Consider the sequence $Q\rightarrow R\rightarrow S\rightarrow T$.
-We can regard $S$ and $T$ as a single level while considering whether to do error correction at that level or at $R$.
-Once decided, we can further decide how much energy to invest in $S$ or $T$.
+We can regard $S$ and $T$ as a single level while considering whether to do error correction at $R$ or at that second level.
+Once decided, we can use the same procedure to decide how much energy to invest in $S$ or $T$.